When is the Best Time of Year to Visit Eryri (Snowdonia)?

 But, if you’re looking for a simple answer:

-April to May: Best for fewer crowds and great scenery.
+March to May: Best for fewer crowds and great scenery.

-September to November: Best for peace and atmosphere.
+September to October: Best for peace and atmosphere.

 Eryri (Snowdonia) isn’t a place you visit just once.
 It’s a place that changes with the seasons and keeps drawing you back.
 One trip might be filled with sunshine and summit views, another with misty mornings and quiet lakes.
 Both are equally memorable, just in different ways.